midlantica/LovelyBunchOfCoconuts/content/quotes/truth-is-treason-in-the-empire-of-lies.md

 ---
-title: "Truth is treason in the empire of lies"
+title: 'Truth is treason in the empire of lies'
 ---

 ## "Truth is treason in the empire of lies."